 Introduction

-This tool was developed by ATAC as a part of the EANNASO-APCASO-ATAC Consortium within The Global Fund’s to Fight AIDS, Tuberculosis and Malaria Community Led Monitoring Strategic Initiative and more specifically - its C19RM component.
+ATAC developed this tool as part of the EANNASO-APCASO-ATAC Consortium within The Global Fund to Fight AIDS, Tuberculosis and Malaria, Community Led Monitoring Strategic Initiative’s C19RM component.

-This tool is designed for representatives of communities most affected by HIV in different corners of the world that are planning to or are less experienced but have an intention to engage in community led monitoring of HIV prevention, care and treatment services.
+This tool is designed for representatives of communities most affected by HIV in different corners of the world that have an intention to engage in community led monitoring of HIV prevention, care and treatment services.

-This is not a comprehensive guide but rather a support material or a starting point that gives an overall overview and some practical hands-on advice on approaching the CLM process for HIV prevention programs.
+This tool is not a comprehensive guide but rather a starting point that gives a broad overview and practical hands-on advice to approaching the CLM process for HIV prevention programs.

-Most materials that are focused around CLM implementation deal with monitoring data related to treatment, while prevention, which is a crucial part of the epidemic response, is being left out.
-In this tool we focus on the area of prevention in particular and try to provide the community activists and organisations’ representatives with a resource that will guide them through the relevant processes.
+Most materials focused on CLM implementation deal with monitoring data related to treatment, while prevention, a crucial part of the epidemic response, is often left out.
+In this tool, we focus on prevention and try to provide the community activists and organisations’ representatives with a resource to guide them through the relevant processes.

 Approach to Monitoring of HIV Prevention Efforts

-The overall monitoring efforts related to HIV prevention focus on populations most affected by the epidemic and are designed to track progress of the activities aimed at preventing new HIV infections in these populations as well as the onward transmission of the virus.
-The programmes at national and local levels set specific targets, that are based on the estimated sizes of populations that need to be involved in HIV prevention efforts.
+The overall monitoring efforts related to HIV prevention focus on populations most affected by the epidemic.
+Monitoring measures are designed to track progress of the activities aimed at preventing new HIV infections in these populations and the onward transmission of the virus.
+The programmes at national and local levels set specific targets based on the estimated population size that needs to be involved in HIV prevention efforts.